railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_menu.rst

  *Administration > Translation > Export language*  *Français*  *New Language* \ ``.csv``\

-.. tip::   **Attention**  *UTF-8 format*
+.. note:: UTF-8 format

 	The CSV file is encoded in the UTF-8 format.
-Make sure that you retain this format when you open the file in a spreadsheet program because if you don't you risk seeing strange character strings in place of accented characters.
+	Make sure that you retain this format when you open the file in a spreadsheet program because if you **don't** retain it you risk seeing strange character strings in place of accented characters.

 .. figure::  images/csv_transl.png
    :align: center